Roll20/help.roll20.net/_posts/2012-05-29-playing-in-google-plus.markdown

 categories: beginner popular
 ---

 By default, when you launch a campaign you will be playing on the Roll20 site itself, and using the built-in video and voice chat (powered by TokBox).
-However, you also have the option to take your game wit you to a Google+ Hangout.
+However, you also have the option to take your game with you to a Google+ Hangout.

 To do so, just click on the name of the Campaign in your Campaigns listing to access the Campaign Details page.
 Then click the link labeled "Launch in Google+ Hangout".

 <img src="/images/gplusss1.jpg" />